 - Italian fascists led by Benito Mussolini march on Rome and take over the Italian government.

 - The U.S. Congress passes the Volstead Act over President Wilson's veto, paving the way for Prohibition to begin the following January.

-- First World War: A new Polish government in western Galicia is established, triggering the Polish-Ukrainian War.
+- World War I: A new Polish government in western Galicia is established, triggering the Polish-Ukrainian War.

 - Tchaikovsky's Symphony No. 6 in B Minor, Pathétique receives its première performance only nine days before the composer's death.

 - The Mino-Owari earthquake is the largest inland earthquake in Japan's history.

 - US president Grover Cleveland dedicates the Statue of Liberty.

 - American Civil War: A Union attack on the Confederate capital Richmond is repulsed.

 - The United Tribes of New Zealand are established with the signature of the Declaration of Independence.

 - The Pinjarra massacre occurs in the Swan River Colony.
 An estimated 30 Noongar people are killed by British colonists.